Steel Strips Wheels Ltd. (NSE: SSWL) Q3 2026 Earnings Call dated Jan. 23, 2026

 Anand Kulkarni

 Hi.
 Thank you for the opportunity.
-I had couple of questions.
-First on our capacity addition.
-If I look at our post quarter.
-Syno presentation, we were going to take our capacity for steel from 205 to 270 lakhs which is now curtailed to 210 lakhs.
-Also another capacity addition is sorted from 53 lakhs to 50 lakh units.
-Now out of this 65 lakh units.
+I had a couple of questions.
+First one about capacity addition.
+If I look at your first quarter’s investor presentation, we were going to take our capacity for steel wheels from 205 lakhs to 270 lakhs, which is now curtailed to 210 lakhs.
+And so, alloy wheels capacity addition is curtailed from 53 lakhs to 50 lakh units.
+Now, out of the 65 lakh units, my understanding…

+One second.
 Let me clarify one thing.
 One second.
-So that capacity that you saw in the presentation included the facilities in Bhuj and those facilities are now being sort of scrapped and we are putting in newer factories there.
-So obviously that’s how we have curtailed.
-Our production of you know, the projection, I mean the capacity of our group for steel wheels.
+So that capacity that you saw in the presentation included the facilities in Bhuj.
+And those facilities are now being sort of scrapped.
+And we are putting in newer factories there.
+So obviously, that is how we curtailed the production of the projection, I mean, the capacity of our group for steel wheels.

 Anand Kulkarni

-Okay, so out of the 65 lakh capacity addition the current 12 lakh and.
-6 lakh is going for alloy wheels and aluminum levels.
+Okay.
+So out of the 65 lakhs capacity addition, the current 12 lakhs and 6 lakhs is going for alloy wheels and aluminum knuckles.
 So what about the remaining 47 lakh capacity?
-Is there any capacity?
+Is there any plan to…

-Those sheds are still available.
-Those sheds are still available to us and.
+Those capacities, those sheds are still available.
+Those sheds are still available to us.
 But there is going to be no production from those.
-I mean we have, as I said in my previous calls also that we have.
-Can we not taken away 100 crores.
-Of equipment already to our group companies?
-That’s why you see the expansion in Jamshedpur.
-That’s why you see the expansion or you know, some additional machinery in our Chandigarh plant and also in the Chennai plant.
-So hundred crores worth of equipment already we have used.
-Right.
-Hundred crores of capex we have saved from the, from the buildings and the roads.
-So that’s two hundred crores.
-I paid one hundred forty crores for this.
-And I paid one hundred forty crores for this.
+I mean, we have, as I said in my previous calls also, that we have taken away INR100 crores of equipment already to our group companies.
+That is why you see the expansion in Jamshedpur.
+That is why you see the expansion, or some additional machinery in our Chandigarh plant and also in the Chennai plant.
+So INR100 crores worth of equipment already we have used, right?
+INR100 crores of capex we have saved from the buildings and the roads.
+So that is INR200 crores.

-Not only just for the assets.
-I basically stopped the Chinese from taking over this asset in India.
+I paid INR140 crores for this.
+And I paid INR140 crores for this not only just for the assets, I paid to strategically stop the Chinese from taking over this asset in India.
 So both the things have come through with it.
-I have earned my principal plus my interest already back from this purchase of BMW.
-Yes, on the paper the capacity comes down because that capacity was potentially there.
-I couldn’t have denied that.
-That was the paper that we signed.
-With the liquidator that this is the capacity of the facility and we saw that this had the potential.
-But obviously there is no market for such a capacity and that capacity needed.
-A lot of money to restart it.
-So we decided that we are not.
-Going to use these machines anyways.
+I have earned my principal plus my interest already back from this purchase of AMW.
+Yes, on the paper, the capacity comes down because that capacity was potentially there.
+I could not have denied that, that was the paper that we signed with the liquidator, that this is the capacity of the facility.
+And we saw that this had the potential.
+But, obviously, there is no market for such a capacity.
+And that capacity needs a lot of money to restart it.
+So we decided that we are not going to use these machines anyways.
 So we are scrapping them and utilizing the network, the infrastructure of the site.

 Anand Kulkarni

-Just one last question.
-I. Had we been able to reroute any.
-Revenue through European trading arm to us.
-Or any other country?
+Understood.
+And just one last question I had.
+Have we been able to re-routing revenues to a European trading arm to the U.S. or any other country?

-No, no we don’t.
-We can’t do that because duties are duties.
-Whether it’s a European trader buying a.
-Product for us or we selling directly to the US There is no possibility to evade duties or to circument duties in any way.
+No, we do not.
+We cannot do that, because duties are duties.
+Whether it is a European trader buying a product for the U.S., or we are selling directly to the U.S. There is no possibility to evade duties or to circumvent duties in any way.

 Anand Kulkarni

 Thank you.
-The next question comes from the L of Sanskar from IR Capital.
+The next question comes from the line of Shanskar from Eraya Capital.
 Please go ahead.

 Shanskar Singhal

 Hello.
-Yeah, so I have a couple of questions.
-First of all can you.
-Are we adding any.
-If you are saying that we are operating at 100% capacity in aluminium segment if I’m assuming so is there any capacity expected to come on stream in the next quarter or all the 1.2 million will come in the next year.
+Yes.
+So I have a couple of questions.
+First of all, can are we adding any, if you are saying that we are operating at 100% capacity in aluminum segment, if I am assuming.
+So is there any capacity expected to come on stream in the next quarter, or all the 1.2 million will come in the next year?

-So as I said we will hit.
-The annualized rate of 5 million in.
-The month of March.
+So as I said, we will hit the annualized rate of 5 million in the month of March.
 So you can see that we will produce more than 4 lakh wheels in the month of March.
 And that will continue till the next facility comes in.
-And.
-So the next facility will come.
-In by October and hopefully by December we can start commercially supplying wheels.
-We have a very strong order book so let’s see how fast the customers approve our facility.
-But you’re right, there’s going to be.
-No more addition of capacity within the existing network.
+And so the next facility will come in by October.
+And hopefully, by December, we can start commercially supplying wheels.
+We have a very strong order book.
+So let us see how fast the customers approve our facility.
+But you are right.
+There is going to be no more addition of capacity within the existing network.

 Shanskar Singhal

-And would you be adding any on steel I’m assuming given we are at 75% and is it expected to move up given the demand that you are seeing within the domestic segment?
+And would you be adding any on steel?
+I am assuming given we are at 75% in utilization, is it expected to move up, given the demand that you are seeing within the domestic segment?

-That’s a great question.
-So I think there will be some.
-Brownfield expansion for the.
-For a paint shop for a tractor business but and that’s going to be around close to.
-I think that will all be done.
-Within this year’s capex that we have budgeted for.
-So I don’t think next year there will be anything.
-Maybe there’s a small paint shop that.
-Toward the end of.
-That’s about 10 crore rupees.
-1015 crore rupees, not much more than that.
-I think all the expansion we’ve done in Jamchedpur has come to fruition in January we are going to have a.
-Record production of truck wheels and we.
-Will have record sales of truck wheels.
+That is a great question.
+So I think there will be some brownfield expansion for our paint shop and for our tractor business.
+And that is going to be around, I think that will all be done within this year’s capex that we have budgeted for.
+So I do not think next year there will be anything.
+Maybe there is a small paint shop that is about INR10 crores, INR15 crores, do not much more than that.
+I think all the expansion we have done in Jamshedpur has come to fruition in January.

-By a big margin and I think steel wheels.
-We are suffering because of exports in Chennai to America.
-But Chandigarh facility is fully sold out.
-Because of great tractor run and also the general pull for the small car.
-From Maruti is good.
-So we are able to fully utilize.
-Our facility and we have no intention to add capacity here.
-In fact we have done all our.
-Expansions for even scooter wheels.
-We have added, we might add a.
-Line again these are on drawing board.
-So I think maybe next quarter I. Can come and talk better about that.
-But yes, things are looking very balanced and most of our expansion has happened.
-But there will be some expansion in.
-A another rim line for example for.
-A Chandigarh facility because we are getting.
-Traction for bigger wheels now and since tractor is growing this line is required.
-So again this expansion will cost not more than 20 crores or 15 crores let us say.
-So we’ll come Back with this new.
-Capex for next year.
-But for now, whatever we’ve done this year has started to play for us.
+Yes, we might add a line, but, again, these are on drawing board.
+So I think maybe next quarter, I can come and talk better about that.
+But, yes, things are looking very buoyant and most of our expansion has happened but there will be some expansion in another rim line, for example, for our Chandigarh facility because we are getting traction for bigger wheels now.
+And since tractor is growing, this line is required.
+So again, this expansion will cost not more than INR20 crores or INR15 crores, let us say.
+So we will come back with this new capex for next year, but for now whatever we have done this year has started to play for us.
 We are able to use those assets to produce.

 Shanskar Singhal

 Understood.
-So in totality, like what can growth do you expect within the steel segment specifically for the Next, let’s say FY27 or even also next quarter we did a quick check.
+So in totality, like what kind of growth do you expect within the steel segment specifically for the next, let us say, FY ’27 or even also next quarter?

-I mean here we concluded turn of 6,000 crores.
-I don’t have the breakup, but I. Think 20% majority of this growth is.
-Coming from tractors, trucks and aluminum.
-So aluminum would be number one.
-Then it will be followed by trucks and tractor or trucks and then tractor.
-So these three segments are going to.
-Be the reason for the highest, I mean 20% growth.
-So among steel wheels you can just count tractor and truck and aluminum you.
-Can count aluminum wheels for pascals.
+We did a quick check coming here, we concluded turn of INR6,000 crores, I do not have the breakup, but I think 20% majority of this growth is coming from tractors, trucks and aluminum.
+So aluminum would be number one, then it will be followed by trucks and tractor or truck and then tractor.
+So these three segments are going to be the reason for the highest, I mean, 20% growth.
+So among steel wheels, you can just count tractor and truck, and aluminum you can count the aluminum wheels for passenger cars.

 Shanskar Singhal